-- behavior or performance of applicant, applicant's children or applicant's guests in past housing, - inability to comply with the terms of the Property's lease, or - Needed services from Property staff that represent an alteration in the fundamental nature of the Property's program.
+- Behavior or performance of the applicant, applicant's children, or applicant's guests in past housing, based on information provided by prior landlord verifications over the past 2 years. - Inability to comply with the terms of the Property's lease, or - Needed services from Property staff that represent an alteration in the fundamental nature of the Property's program.